Hadwiger Models: Low-Temperature Behavior in a Natural Extension of the Ising Model: Introduction

-Each region in the diagram is characterized by the vertex state with the lowest energy, with the transition lines representing points where two vertex states have equal and minimal energy.
-Continuing along transition lines maintains the equality of the energies even when they are no longer minimal, so their intersections represent particularly symmetrical points.
-The $H$ region has three ground configurations, each having every vertex incident to two hexagons, and possessing maximally many holes.
-Each ground configuration corresponds to one of the 3 sublattices in the hexagonal lattice.
+The diagram decomposes into regions where there is a unique vertex state with lowest energy, separated by degeneracy lines where two vertex states have equal and minimal energy.
+The $H$ region has three ground configurations, corresponding to the three sublattices of the hexagonal lattice, which maximize the number of holes.
 The $C$ region is the inverse of the $H$ region, having three ground configurations with maximally many components.
-The $F$ and $E$ regions have one ground configuration each, such that the value on every hexagon is 1 and 0 respectively.
-You can see the structure of each in Figure \ref{fig:groundstates}
+The $F$ and $E$ regions have one ground configuration each, including all and none of the hexagons respectively.